mhattig/Wireshark/Readme.md

-This repository provides Wireshark config files and python programs that use Wireshark tools and a data sample created by using the python programs.
+This repository provides Wireshark config files and python programs that use Wireshark tools.
+A data sample is included.
 Subdirectories in the repository are:

     config
     python